James Brugarolas, M.D., Ph.D.

 James Brugarolas, M.D., Ph.D., received his medical degree from the University of Navarra, Spain (1993), and his Ph.D. from the Massachusetts Institute of Technology (1998).
 He trained in internal medicine at Duke University Medical Center and completed a fellowship in oncology at a combined program of the Dana-Farber Cancer Institute, Brigham and Women’s Hospital, and Massachusetts General Hospital in 2003.
 He was an instructor at Harvard Medical School until 2006, when he was recruited by UT Southwestern Medical Center to create a program in kidney cancer.
 Discoveries from his laboratory have led to a new classification of kidney cancer, the identification of a new familial kidney cancer syndrome, the discovery of determinants of tumor aggressiveness, and the development of the first animal model to reproduce the genetics, biology, and treatment responsiveness of kidney cancer in patients.

-Dr. Brugarolas, a professor of Internal Medicine, Cancer Biology, Genetics, Development and Disease, is the Principal Investigator of one of two Specialized Programs of Research Excellence in kidney cancer in the U.S. He holds the Sherry Wigley Crow Cancer Research Endowed Chair in Honor of Robert Lewis Kirby, M.D., and is a member of the Renal Task Force of the Genitourinary Steering Committee of the National Cancer Institute and the Chair of the Programmatic and Vision Setting Panel of the Congressionally Directed Medical Research Program in Kidney Cancer.
+Dr. Brugarolas, a professor of Internal Medicine, Cancer Biology, Genetics, Development and Disease, is the Principal Investigator of one of two Specialized Programs of Research Excellence in kidney cancer in the U.S. He holds the Sherry Wigley Crow Cancer Research Endowed Chair in Honor of Robert Lewis Kirby, M.D., and is a member of the Renal Task Force of the Genitourinary Steering Committee of the National Cancer Institute.
 Dr. Brugarolas, an elected member of the American Society for Clinical Investigation, has received numerous awards including a V Scholar Award (V Foundation), a Research Scholar Award (American Cancer Society), and a Claudia Adams Barr Award for Innovative Cancer Research (Dana-Farber Cancer Institute, Harvard Medical School).
 He has served on advisory boards of kidney cancer and SPORE programs at several NCI-designated cancer centers and on study sections and ad hoc review panels of the National Cancer Institute, the American Cancer Society, and the U.S. Army Medical Research Command.

 See National Leadership.